hatfieldlibrary/dspace-angular-client/README.md

 We decided to anchor this prototype project to our production instance of DSpace 5.4.
 That took some additional work.

 I developed a `RestAuthentication` plugin and added it to our DSpace authentication plugin configuration.
-I also modified two Java classes bundled in the 5.4 release. `TokenHolder` has been updated to use our `RestAuthentication` plugin rather than the default password authentication.  `HandleResource` was out-of-date with release 5.4 and has been updated with more recent work by the development team.
+I also modified two `dspace-rest` Java classes bundled in the 5.4 release. `TokenHolder` has been updated to use our `RestAuthentication` plugin rather than the default password authentication.  `HandleResource` was out-of-date with release 5.4 and has been updated with more recent work by the development team.

 ### Authentication